syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

 ---
 layout: post
-title: Configure Syncfusion Blazor Client Resources in Production Environment in Blazor - Syncfusion
+title: How to troubleshoot server and client exceptions in Blazor | Syncfusion
-description: Check out the documentation for Configure Syncfusion Blazor Client Resources in Production Environment in Blazor
+description: Checkout and learn here all about troubleshooting server and client exceptions in Blazor and much more.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# How to troubleshoot server and client exceptions
+# How to troubleshoot server and client exceptions in Blazor

 <!-- markdownlint-disable MD036 -->